Snow Angels (novel)

 Snow Angels is a 1994 novel by American author Stewart O'Nan.

+Plot

 Set in 1974 in Butler, Pennsylvania, a county seat 35 miles north of Pittsburgh, Snow Angels is the story of teenager Arthur Parkinson, the disintegration of his parents' marriage, and the murder of Arthur's one-time babysitter, Annie Marchand.

+Reception

 When the book was still in manuscript, it earned the first Pirate's Alley Faulkner Prize for the Novel, awarded by the Pirate's Alley Faulkner Society of New Orleans.
+After publication, it received starred reviews from Booklist, Kirkus Reviews, and Publishers Weekly.

+Film adaptation

 In 2007 Snow Angels was adapted for a film of the same title, directed by David Gordon Green, who also wrote the screenplay, and starring Sam Rockwell and Kate Beckinsale.